SsnL/blog/about/index.md

 + Probability theory
 + and many more!

-This blog starts from 9/17/2014.
-All my notes and thoughts will be updated here.
+This blog came alive on 9/17/2014.
+All my notes and thoughts will be posted here.